coconutswallow/Guides/_resources/discord-login.md

 It is **very reasonable** that a member may have concern regarding the collection and usage of their personal information.
 This page is intended to provide the details of **what information is collected, why it is used, and what is being stored**.

+## Important Note:

+> All logged-in features of the site is optional.
+If you do not wish to login, it is not mandatory.
+>

 ## Overview of the Discord Login